GaProgMan/dwCheckApi/README.md

     dotnet build --configuration Release

-## Classes
+## Entities

-`dwCheckApi` has the following classes:
+`dwCheckApi` has the following entities:

 1. Book

-   The `Book` class represents each of the novels in the Discworld main canon.
+   The `Book` entity represents each of the novels in the Discworld main canon.
 As the time of writing, this does not include any of the "Science of Discworld" titles.

-   The `Book` class contains the following fields:
+   The `Book` entity contains the following fields:

    | Property          | Type        | Description          |
    | ------------------| ------------|----------------------|